adessoSE/wsl2-ubuntu-docker-installer/README.md

 # Introduction
-This script installs docker and tools in WSL2/Ubuntu
+This script installs docker and tools in WSL2/Ubuntu.
+<ins>And remember: Don't forget to reboot your Windows Workstaion after applying the script...</ins>

 Due to new licence model of Docker Desktop :-(, the installation of 'Docker Desktop' MUST be uninstalled by adessi.